-The first SimScale update of the year just rolled out enabling advanced thermomechanical analysis and a few other new simulation capabilities.
+The first SimScale update of the year has just rolled out.
+It allows users to take advantage of advanced thermomechanical analysis and includes a few other new simulation capabilities.
 Find the highlights of the latest release below.

 Advanced Thermomechanical Analysis

-powerful boundary conditions like follower pressure and remote force
+powerful boundary conditions, such as follower pressure and remote force

 Another application of this type of thermomechanical analysis is shrink fitting.
-In the image below, the shrink fit between a tool and the tool holder is simulated and the resulting stresses within the connection analyzed.
+In the image below, the shrink fit between a tool and the tool holder is simulated.
+The resulting stresses within the connection are then analyzed.
 Check out the public project here.

 Fan Boundary Condition for CFD

-Fans are important elements in heating, ventilation, and air-conditioning (HVAC) systems that are regularly simulated on SimScale.
+Fans are important elements in the heating, ventilation and air-conditioning (HVAC) systems that are regularly simulated on SimScale.
 Typical examples are data-center cooling, comfort factor analysis within rooms, or fresh air supply in parking garages or tunnels.
-The new fan boundary condition allows for more accurate representations of fans within such flow simulations.
+The new fan boundary condition generates significantly more accurate representations of fans within such flow simulations.
 It can be used at both inlets and outlets to drive the flow in and out of the domain.
-The fan curve, which governs the relationship between pressure jump and flow rate can be explicitly specified via a table to accurately predict the impact on the surrounding air.
+The fan curve—which governs the relationship between pressure jump and flow rate—can be explicitly specified via a table to accurately predict the impact on the surrounding air.

-Since the release of the Community 6 weeks ago, more than 2000 public projects have been created.
-They are a great resource for learning and reusing projects for your own purpose.
+Since the release of the Community six weeks ago, more than 2000 public projects have been created.
+These are a great resource for learning and users can copy and reuse projects for their own purpose.
 Hundreds of new simulations are added each week.

-We’re actively developing features that will allow you to search for the simulation content you’re looking for more quickly.
+We’re actively developing features that will allow you to search more quickly and easily for the simulation content you want.
 In a first step, new sorting mechanisms were added that allow the user to sort public projects by: